Popular Passport Saturday is Back!

 For your convenience, the City of Tigard can take passport photos for a fee of $10.

-with a special background.
 Vending machine prints, full-length photographs

 and school pictures are not acceptable.